Policies and Procedures

-The Guide to Student Life is a resource for Claremont McKenna College students containing information about residential life at CMC, programs and services offered at the College, and ways to get involved in campus life.
+The Guide to Student Life is a resource for Claremont McKenna College students containing information about life at CMC, programs and services offered at the College, and ways to get involved in campus life.
 The Guide includes the policies that govern campus life at CMC.
 Students are responsible for familiarizing themselves with the information contained in the Guide to Student Life.
 For information on academic regulations, see the CMC catalog and the Statement of Academic Policy.

 Civil Rights Grievances (including Discrimination, Harassment, Sexual Harassment and Misconduct, Hazing, and Stalking)

 CMC's Discrimination, Harassment and Sexual Misconduct Policy and Hazing Policy can be found by clicking on the links.
 Individuals who believe they have experienced discrimination, harassment, sexual misconduct, stalking, and/or hazing should review the College's Civil Rights Grievance Procedures.
 You are also encouraged to speak to the College’s Title IX Coordinator, Mary Spellman, Assistant Vice President/Dean of Students, whose office is on the first floor of the Heggblade Center.
 You can also contact her at (909) 621-8114 or email@example.com.

 In circumstances in which the complaint refers to a member of the CMC faculty, please see Procedures for Student and Faculty Grievances Against Faculty Members and for Faculty Grievances Against Academic Administrators (PDF).